gStarhigh/pro5/README.md

 ### Contact page
 On the contact page you can send a message to any question that you might have.After a successful submission you can view, edit or delete your tickets on your profile page.
+Right now, the admin has no way to either respond or change the status of the message.
+However the message is saved in the database, and with future implementation, this will be like a conversation between the submitter, and the admin.

 <details>
 <summary>Contact page - Mobile</summary>